-The “Guidelines for Laboratories“ (BGI/GUV-I 850-0(e), previously BGR/GUV-R 120, ZH 1/119 and GUV 16.17) have been tried and tested in daily practice for many years.
+The “Guidelines for Laboratories“ (DGUV Information 213-851 (previously BGI/GUV-I 850-0e, BGR/GUV-R 120e, ZH 1/119 and GUV 16.17) have been tried and tested in daily practice for many years.
 In 2000, the AGS therefore adopted the provisions of these “Guidelines for Laboratories“ into its technical rules and regulations within the framework of the cooperation model in the form of TRGS 526 “Laboratorien“.
 Updates are the responsibility of the Sachgebiet “Laboratorien“ (Subcommittee “Laboratories“) of the Fachbereich “Rohstoffe und chemische Industrie“ (Expert Committee “Raw materials and chemical industry“) within the DGUV (German Social Accident Insurance), in consultation with the AGS (German Committee for Hazardous Substances).

-The BGI/GUV-I “Working Safely in Laboratories“ takes into account the current status of laboratory technology, new discoveries from day-today laboratory practice and changes to the regulatory landscape, in particular the amended German ordinance on hazardous substances, the Gefahrstoffverordnung (GefStoffV).
+The DGUV Information 213-851 “Working Safely in Laboratories“ takes into account the current status of laboratory technology, new discoveries from day-today laboratory practice and changes to the regulatory landscape, in particular the amended German ordinance on hazardous substances, the Gefahrstoffverordnung (GefStoffV).

 The "Guidelines for Laboratories" (DGUV Information 213-851) have been tried and tested in daily practice for many years.
-They were elaborated in the Arbeitskreis Laboratorien (working group on laboratories) of the Fachausschuss Chemie (expert committee for the chemical industry) within the DGUV (German Social Accident Insurance), in consultation with the AGS (German Committee for Hazardous Substances). :: more
+They were elaborated in the Arbeitskreis "Laboratorien" (working group on laboratories) of the Fachausschuss Chemie (expert committee for the chemical industry) within the DGUV (German Social Accident Insurance), in consultation with the AGS (German Committee for Hazardous Substances). :: more

 An English version of the eagerly awaited laboratory guidelines ("Working Safely in Laboratories") is now accessible for all users online and free of charge.
 Instead of simply offering a download as an Adobe Acrobat document, a database solution has been chosen.
 This ensures that the currently valid version is always provided each time the document is called up, rather than the user having to carefully check the version of various PDF downloads.
 The user can also find items in the text using a handy search function.
 Text passages and images can be exported to other documents by highlighting and copying them.